|

 generations.

-Leaving this ancestral homeland behind, they departed to the port city of Cherbourg, France.
+Leaving from Basel, Switzerland, they departed to the port city of Cherbourg, France.
 From there, they boarded the Aquitania

 ship July 14 and arrived in the United